nebularg/linter-lua-findglobals/README.md

 # linter-lua-findglobals

-Check Lua global variable access on the fly.
+Check Lua files for global variable access on the fly.
 Based on the [FindGlobals](http://www.wowace.com/addons/findglobals/) lua script by Mikk.

 Due to the way that `luac` works, global variables will only be highlighted while there is not an error found in the file.

+## Installation
+Before using this package, you must ensure that `luac` is installed on your system.
+If `luac` is not available on your system path, you will need to set the path in settings:

+File -> Settings -> Packages -> Linter Lua Findglobals -> **Luac**

+See [http://www.lua.org/manual/5.1/luac.html](http://www.lua.org/manual/5.1/luac.html) for more information about `luac`.

 ##  What do I need to know about globals for?